 });

-You can manually specify each field by writing what we called a JSON Context Payload in your page.
+You can manually specify each field by writing what we call a Data Layer in your page.

-Here is an example of how to insert a Context Payload:
+Here is an example of how to insert a Data Layer:

 In this example, we’ve specified the name, category, title, and url fields for the page event.
 Edgee will use this information to enrich the data collected for each page view, providing a more detailed view of user interactions on your website.

-To know more about the Context Payload capabilities, check the dedicated documentation.
+To know more about the Data Layer capabilities, check the dedicated documentation.

 Fields gathering